Full Interior Protection Setup For Messy Dogs In Cars

 | Heavy Shedder | Hair on clothes after rides, hair in seams, constant lint rolling | Seat seams, carpet edges, vents, headliner over time | Contain hair at the source with a full-coverage seat layer |

-| Muddy Dog | Grit on seats, sand in cracks, dirt tracks in the footwells | Footwells, seat creases, door panels, cargo trim | Block grit and stop pooling with a stable, easy-clean base |
+| Muddy Dog | Grit on seats, sand in cracks, dirt tracks in the footwells | Footwells, seat creases, door panels, cargo trim | Block grit and reduce pooling with a stable, easy-clean base |

 | Swimming Dog | Wet coat, shake-off spray, musty smell if moisture sits | Seat seams, stitching lines, floor mats, door pockets | Use a waterproof barrier and door protection for spray zones |